-- Know what your estimated loan repayment will be based on the amount of the loans you are taking out at www.finaid.org/calculators.
+You can estimate loan repayment based on the amount of loans you are taking out by using FinAid Calculators.

 - Never leave your purse, wallet or backpack unattended.